awsdocs/amazon-eks-user-guide/doc_source/fargate-profile.md

 ------
 #### [ AWS CLI ]

 Use the following command to delete a profile from a cluster\.
-Replace every `example-value` with your own\.
+Replace every `example-value` with your own values\.

 ```
 aws eks delete-fargate-profile --fargate-profile-name my-profile --cluster-name my-cluster